Back to blog

 The complete code

-First off, to make our code cleaner, let’s create a parser function called parse_price_results to reuse the result parsing code in each scraping function.
+First off, to make our code cleaner, let’s create a parser function called parse_price_results to reuse the result parsing code in each web scraping function.
 The function should accept an argument called results.

 def parse_price_results(results):